Aeroluna/LunaCoopMod/README.md

 - Added Xel'Naga Ambusher portrait.
 - Added Xel'Naga Enforcer portrait.

+The Ihan-rii skin is basically a more complete version of Zeratul's skin.
+Also added some more lore-accurate portraits.

 ## Stetmann

 - Buffed Stetellites by adding Map Boss attribute.

 Grants immunity to certain mutators like Propagators.
-Previously, if you put a Stetellite to far forward, a Propagator could just feast on them for free.
+Previously, if you put a Stetellite too far forward, a Propagator could just feast on them for free.

 ## Mutators

 - Reworked Fatal Attraction to no longer make the units uncommandable.
   - No longer disables units attacks, abilities, and movement.
   - Pull strength increased by 20%.
-  - Dehaka's Primal Impalers are no longer pulled.
+  - Fixed bug where Dehaka's Primal Impalers were pulled when burrowed.

 The most infurating mutator because it can permastun your units as well as interrupt all their orders.
 The obnoxious stun has been removed and given stronger pull stength as compensation.